NoharOSP/Perfect_Works_Build/README.md

 ### Patching:

 - Open the Xenogears: Perfect Works Patcher.
 - Open the ISO file for either or both discs.
+MAKE SURE THEY ARE IN THE SAME FOLDER AS THE PATCHER.
 - Select which patches you wish to apply.
 - Press Patch.
 Script patches should take around a minute or two due to the FMV changes.